CollabricultureOrg/vineyard-data-exchange-api/README.md

-# vineyard-data-exchange-api
+# Vineyard data exchange API
-API specification for systems exchanging vineyard data
+This repository contains an OpenAPI description and documentation of an API for exchange of vineyard data between systems that implement Collabriculture vineyard logical data model, or want to be compatible with such systems.